borkdude/blog/posts/oss-updates-jul-aug-2026.md

 ## Other projects

-These are (some of the) other projects I'm involved with but little to no activity happened in the past two months.
+These are some other projects I'm involved with, but little to no activity happened in the past two months.

 <details>
 <summary>Click for more details</summary>

-- [quickblog](https://github.com/borkdude/quickblog): light-weight static blog engine for Clojure and babashka
+- [quickblog](https://github.com/borkdude/quickblog): lightweight static blog engine for Clojure and babashka
 - [quickdoc](https://github.com/borkdude/quickdoc): Quick and minimal API doc generation for Clojure
 - [neil](https://github.com/babashka/neil): A CLI to add common aliases and features to deps.edn-based projects
 - [pod-babashka-go-sqlite3](https://github.com/babashka/pod-babashka-go-sqlite3): A babashka pod for interacting with sqlite3